martic20/TimeTracker/Readme.md

 ## Console

 You can use the web application via broswer or via console.
 The commands for the console are:
-- 'php bin/console app:task start taskname' for starting a new task.
+- `php bin/console app:task start taskname` for starting a new task.
-- 'php bin/console app:task end taskname' for ending a task.
+- `php bin/console app:task end taskname` for ending a task.
-- 'php bin/console app:task list' for listing info about all the tasks.
+- `php bin/console app:task list` for listing info about all the tasks.

 ## Credits